 Compiler's notes. - The southeast boundary of Guadalupe county was changed in the creation of De Baca county.
-The present southeast boundary begins where the south line of township 2 north is intersected by the range line between ranges 19 and 20 east; thence north [description from 4-16-1 NMSA 1978] on said range line to the northeast corner of township 4 north of range 19 east; thence east on the township line between townships 4 and 5 east to the southeast corner of township 5 north of range 23 east; thence north on the range line between ranges 23 and 24 east to the northeast corner of township 5 north of range 23 east; thence east on the township line between townships 5 and 6 north to the southeast corner of township 6 north of range 24 east; thence east on the township line between township 6 north of range 24 east; thence east on the township line between township 6 north of range 24 east; thence east on the township line between township 6 north of range 24 east; thence east on the township line between township 6 north of range 24 east; thence east on the township line between township 6 north of range 24 east; thence east on the township line between townships 6 and 7 east to the southeast corner of township 7 north of range 26 east; and thence north on the range line between ranges 26 and 27 east as provided in this section.
+The present southeast boundary begins where the south line of township 2 north is intersected by the range line between ranges 19 and 20 east; thence north [description from 4-16-1 NMSA 1978] on said range line to the northeast corner of township 4 north of range 19 east; thence east on the township line between townships 4 and 5 east to the southeast corner of township 5 north of range 23 east; thence north on the range line between ranges 23 and 24 east to the northeast corner of township 5 north of range 23 east; thence east on the township line between townships 5 and 6 north to the southeast corner of township 6 north of range 24 east; thence north on the range line between ranges 24 and 25 east to the northeast corner of township 6 north of range 24 east; thence east on the township line between townships 6 and 7 east to the southeast corner of township 7 north of range 26 east; and thence north on the range line between ranges 26 and 27 east as provided in this section.